+SEE OWNERS MANUAL.
+VOIR CAHIER D'INSTRUCTIONS.
 No user serviceable parts inside.
 Refer servicing to qualified service personnel.
 Il ne se trouve a l'interieur aucune piece pourvant entre reparée l'usager.
 S'adresser a un reparateur compétent.

 The lightning flash with arrowhead symbol within an equilateral triangle is intended to alert the user of the presence of uninsulated "dangerous voltage" within the product's enclosure that may be of sufficient magnitude to constitute a risk of electric shock to persons.

-The exclamation point within an equilateral triangle is intended to alert the user of the presence of important operating and maintenance (servicing) instructions in the literature accompanying the 421m (i.e. this manual).
+The exclamation point within an equilateral triangle is intended to alert the user of the presence of important operating and maintenance (servicing) instructions in the literature accompanying the product (i.e. this manual).

-Caution To prevent electric shock, do not use the polarized plug supplied with the 421m with any extension cord, receptacle, or other outlet unless the blades can be fully inserted.
+To prevent electric shock, do not use the polarized plug supplied with the unit with any extension cord, receptacle, or other outlet unless the blades can be fully inserted.